 These are the 4 most common reasons why architects and builders of commercial and residential properties say that window film is a necessity.
 It’s an eco-conscious choice that keeps the light in and the danger out.

-- It saves you money and saves the planet.
-We are really lucky to have gorgeous, sunny weather all year round.
+- We are really lucky to have gorgeous, sunny weather all year round.
 And it’s great to have the sunlight streaming into a home you have specially chosen for its north-facing balminess.
 These days, window tints are designed to keep the light streaming in, but also retain warmth.
 This means that during the winter months you would pay much less on heating bills.
 In summer the heat is diverted, keeping your rooms cool and saving heavy air-conditioning costs, making it a simple “green building” choice.

 - It keeps you safe.
 It also keeps your pets and indoor plants safe, too.
 Window films keep the sun’s harmful UV rays out, while letting the warmth in.
 People don’t realise that the sun’s UV rays are still harmful indoors.
 So while your family basks in the winter sun indoors and your cat sleeps in their favourite chair under the window, the tinted window film is saving you from damaging sun-rays.
 Safety film also guards against window breakages that can happen at any time in both commercial and residential buildings.
 A violent storm, a football being kicked in the wrong direction, or a criminal break-in can wreak havoc.
 Window tints and films can prevent glass from shattering and spraying out, causing injury or damage to anyone or anything in the vicinity.